-- Start the cooking by putting some vegetable oil in a saucepan then add the garlic, stirring until the garlic turns brown a little then add chicken pieces, whole peppercorns and sliced potatoes.
+- Start cooking by putting some vegetable oil in a saucepan then add the garlic, stirring until the garlic turns brown a little then add chicken pieces, whole black peppercorns and sliced potatoes.
 Add enough water to cover the chicken and potatoes and let it cook stirring once and a while.
 It takes about an hour to cook at least.

 - When the chicken meat and potatoes are tender add the soy sauce, salt and add malt vinegar(this is optional, try it first if you like) and then lower the setting of your cooker.
 Leave it to cook more.
 After 10 minutes your adobo is ready to eat.
-Taste it if it needs more soy sauce you can add some more.
+Taste it if it needs more soy sauce or vinegar then you can add some more.

 - Adobo is usually accompanied with rice but if you prefer you can eat it with the potatoes already with the adobo.
 Just add some separate cooked vegetables.